 And there you have it, my list of the 10 best foods to try in Mexico City.
 I’m sure there are SOOOO many more to add to the list, but I had limited time, and sadly, limited stomach space.
 If you’re in Mexico City for a limited time and want to make the most of it, try checking out this walking food tour or a special dinner with a local chef.
 Hit me in the comments with some of your favorite food in Mexico or Mexico City…I’ll definitely add it to my list for the next visit!

 Where to Stay in Mexico City: For higher end hotels, look into Hotel Catedral—the hotel has an awesome location downtown and incredible views over Mexico City.
 For a mid-range option, I’d recommend One Ciudad de Mexico Alameda; the hotel is located right by Alameda Park, and is one of the best selling hotels in Mexico City.
 If you’re looking to avoid hotels and go the hostel route, I recommend checking out Hostel Mundo Joven Catedral.
 The hostel is conveniently located in the middle of the city, has a restaurant downstairs, and best of all, a rooftop bar.
 It can get chilly at night so make sure to bring a jacket!
 The hostel is incredibly cheap, and also offers a sweet terrace and easy tour booking downstairs.
 You can show up and book right on the spot!
-If you’re traveling with friends, another good option here is to do an Airbnb.
-(Use my link for savings on your first stay!)
+If you’re traveling with friends, another good option here is to do a VRBO vacation rental.

 Mexico City Resources: For an awesome guide to Mexico City with all of the best things to do, check out my 3 days in Mexico City itinerary!